tbrowder/zola-blogs.us/index.md

 blog site.
 It runs on Github and its source is in repo [github.com/tbrowder/zola-blogs.us](https://github.com/tbrowder/zola-blogs.us).

-In spite of the domain, I welcome bloggers from every nation.
-If you want to blog in another language than English I will try to accomodate that, but I will have to find a Raku lang collaborator willing to assist me in helping you.
+In spite of the domain name, I welcome bloggers from every nation.
+If you want to blog in another language than English I will try to accomodate that, but I will have to find a Raku lang collaborator fluent in your desired language willing to assist me in helping you.

 Interested bloggers will have to check the "authors"